-Surgical treatment of obesity is only covered for patients meeting Medical Necessity criteria, as defined by the Claims Administrator.
+Surgical treatment of obesity is only covered for patients meeting Medical Necessity criteria.

 Breast Cancer Care

 Covered Health Services are provided for Inpatient care following a mastectomy or lymph node dissection until the completion of an appropriate period of stay, as determined by the attending Physician in consultation with the Member.
 Follow-up visits are also included and may be conducted at home or at the Physician's office as determined by the attending Physician in consultation with the Member.